Windows 9x: Windows prior to 95

-About a year before the development of Windows 3.1's successor (Windows 95, code-named Chicago) began, Microsoft announced at its 1991 Professional Developers Conference that they would be developing a successor to Windows NT code-named Cairo, which was viewed by some as the successor to Windows NT and Windows 3.1's successor, under the implication that the two operating systems would be combined into one unified system.
+A year before development of Windows 3.1's successor (Windows 95, code-named Chicago) began, Microsoft announced at its 1991 Professional Developers Conference that they would be developing a successor to Windows NT code-named Cairo.
+Based on the Windows NT kernel, Cairo was a next-generation operating system that was to feature as many new technologies into Windows that would have fulfilled Bill Gates' vision of "Information at your fingertips", including a new user interface with an object-based file system, of which the former officially debuted four years later with Windows 95 while the latter would later be adopted as WinFS during the development of Windows Vista.
 Microsoft publicly demonstrated Cairo at the 1993 Professional Developers Conference, complete with a demo system running Cairo for all attendees to use.

-Based on the Windows NT kernel, Cairo was a next-generation operating system that was to feature as many new technologies into Windows, including a new user interface with an object-based file system (the new user interface would officially debut with Windows 95 nearly 4 years later while the object-based file system would later be adopted as WinFS during the development of Windows Vista).
 According to Microsoft's product plan at the time, Cairo was planned to be released as late as July 1996 following its development.
+However, it had become apparent that Cairo was a much more difficult project than Microsoft had anticipated, and the project was subsequently cancelled five years into development.
+A subset of features from Cairo were eventually added into Windows NT 4.0, released on August 24, 1996, albeit without the object file system.

-However, it had become apparent that Cairo was a much more difficult project than Microsoft had anticipated, and the project was subsequently cancelled 5 years into development.
-A subset of features from Cairo were eventually added into Windows NT 4.0 released on August 24, 1996, albeit without the object file system.
-Windows NT and Windows 9x would not be truly unified until Windows XP nearly 5 years later, when Microsoft began to merge its consumer and business line of Windows under a singular brand name based on Windows NT.
+Some people viewed Cairo as the successor to Windows NT and Windows 3.1's successor, Chicago (Windows 95), under the implication that the two operating systems would be combined under a single unified system.
+Despite attempts at merging the Windows NT and DOS-based versions of Windows under a single operating platform (which was briefly done with the eventually-canceled Neptune project in the late-1990s), Windows NT and DOS-based versions of Windows would not be truly unified until Windows XP nearly five years later, when Microsoft began to merge its consumer and business line of Windows under a singular brand name based on Windows NT.